nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 4a.
 User decides to undo the delete action.

 * 4b1.
-CoLAB reverses the effects of the previous command
+CoLAB reverses the effects of the previous command.

   Use case ends.

-#### UC4 - Purge all entries from the app

-**MSS**

-1. User requests to delete all entries from the app.
-2. CoLAB deletes all data from the app.

-   Use case ends.

-**Extensions**

-* 2a.
-User decides to undo the purge action.

-* 2b1.
-CoLAB reverses the effects of the previous command

-  Use case ends.

-#### UC5 - Adding or Modifying information about a contact
+#### UC7 - Adding or Modifying information about a contact

 **MSS**